clemparpa/ngx-fire-auth-manager/README.md

-NgxFireAuthManager can be used with a guard to protect your application. the auth-guards is a CanActivate Guard that allow user to access to a route only if he is logged in.
+NgxFireAuthManager can be used with a guard to protect your application. the auth-guards is a CanActivate Guard that allow user to access to a route only if he is logged in. if the guard fails, you can redirect the user by passing an url to 'redirectTo' key in the data's route property.

 #### Example of use